How to Find the Best Dentist in Bangkok: Clinics, Prices, and More

 General Dentists

-General dentists study for four years in dental school.
+In Thailand, general dentists study for four years in a dental school.
 After that, they spend another two years training in a hospital to get their dental license.

 General dentists can treat your teeth for: